srgilani/h2k_hpxml/docs/issues.md

 HPXML has an input for the heat pump capacity at 17F (-8.33C), but h2k files don't contain this information.
 The default HPXML derate is used at this time:
 - single/two stage: 0.425 (at 5F)
 - variable speed: 0.0461 * HSPF + 0.1594 (at 5F)

+#### DHW System Requirement
+HPXML requires that a DHW system be present, you can have a valid h2k simulation (general mode only) without one.
+At the moment, files without DHW systems will not be able to produce results in HPXML